-Trivex lenses are the recommended material for shooting glasses.
+Trivex lenses are the #1 recommended material for prescription shooting glasses.
 It is stronger, lighter, and provides better optics than polycarbonate.
-It is especially better when viewing targets through an optical scope because it relays a truer image.
+Trivex is especially better when viewing targets through an optical scope because it relays a truer image.
 Polycarbonate is still an acceptable material in terms of optics and strength, Trivex is just better.

 We can tint your lenses any color, or leave them clear for indoor or night shooting.
 We can also make them as Transitions lenses that darken when there is more sun light, and become more transparent when it gets darker.
 Note: All clear or transitions lenses should be made with an Anti-Reflective coating to eliminate double vision of light sources in the lens, or 'halo effect'.

 If you are wanting clear lenses or transitions lenses that go from clear to a dark color with the presence of more light, you always want to add an Anti-Reflective coating to your lenses.
 The AR coating will prevent reflections within the lens that create a 'starburst or halo effect' around lights in your vision.
-The coating also prevents light from bouncing off the outside of your lenses and hidng your eyes from those you might be talking to.
-Those that shoot indoors will really appreciate the extra investment.
+The coating also prevents light from bouncing off the outside of your lenses and hiding your eyes from those you might be talking to.
+Those that shoot indoors will really appreciate the extra investment of an AR coating.

-These before (left) and after (right) pictures show what an AR coat will do for your glasses.
+These before (left) and after (right) pictures show what an AR coat will do for your Rx shooting glasses.